-- To know that you have progressed from knowledge to understanding and skill, you need feedback from your teachers and fellow students. - The exercises, hand-ins, and the Gradiance system is your chance to get feedback, and the best way of checking that you really understood each subject.
+- To know that you have progressed from knowledge to understanding and skill, you need feedback from your teachers and fellow students. - The exercises and hand-ins are chances to get feedback, and the best way of checking that you really understood each subject.